Discussions play an important role in how we learn and grow together. There are several ways to view the topic of a discussion board:

 In most cases, there will be one discussion forum for each week in the course; however, this may be modified by your instructor.
 Be sure to review the Syllabus and weekly module requirements carefully to assure you don't miss any of your assignments.

-To participate in the Discussion Board each week, select the appropriate forum and click into the text box that says "write a comment" to make your initial response.
+To participate in the Discussion Board each week, select the appropriate forum and click into the text box that says "Reply" to make your initial response.
 We recommend you initially draft your post in an outside source (like Microsoft Word) and then copy it into the text box once finished.
 This will allow you to save your work for review later and assists with proof reading.
 Your initial post should be 150 words or more and substantive in nature.
-Be sure to click "Post" to add your response to the Discussion Board.
+Be sure to click "Post Reply" to add your response to the Discussion Board.

-To reply to a fellow classmate, click on Reply, make your response (50 words or more), and click "Post".
+To reply to a fellow classmate, click on Reply at the bottom of their post, make your response (50 words or more), and click "Post Reply".